 - What can I do to set up my online accounts for after my death?

 - How to deal with social media when someone dies

-- How do I access a bank account after a death?
+- Withdrawing money from a bank account after death

 - Should I back everything up before I die?

 What happens to your online accounts when you die?

 Here’s what happens to some of the most popular online platforms when you die: